 The Board of Directors established the Social and Ethics Committee with a written charter that clearly sets out its responsibility, authority and functions.
 The charter is reviewed annually.
 The Board appointed the Chairman of the Committee who is an independent non-executive Director.
-During the year under review Mr. OD Grobler was appointed Chairman of this Committee, replacing Mr. PJ Neethling who passed away.
 The Committee is made up of Directors and management.
-In terms of the charter two meetings were held during 2015 with attendance in accordance with requirements.
+In terms of the charter two meetings were held during 2016 with attendance in accordance with requirements.